 After the University's established withdrawal date, as noted in the Academic Calendar, a student will earn the letter grade commensurate with his/her/their course performance.
 The student's final grade will be based on the student's performance and participation, to include attendance as noted in the instructor's syllabus.
-A faculty member may incorporate points for class participation or online synchronous or asynchronous class participation (i.e., Blackboard, Blackboard Collaborate, WebEx, Zoom) as they deem appropriate based on the nature of the course content and delivery.
+A faculty member may incorporate points for class participation or online synchronous or asynchronous class participation as they deem appropriate based on the nature of the course content and delivery.